Zaozhuang Shandong, China Travel Guide

 Build in free time for spontaneous discoveries and relaxation.

-For popular attractions or high-speed rail, book in advance, specifically during peak seasons.
+For popular attractions or high-speed rail, book in advance, especially in peak seasons.

 Ask locals for recommendations to discover hidden gems.